 We can be calm in Puerto Lapice, a town where there is no lack of preparation for the camper world.
 The Calatrava street area has all imaginable services, in addition to serving as an access point to motorcycle, bike or hiking routes.
 Very close by, on the Madrid Andalucía highway (km 132) we find another one also very prepared to recover, refresh ourselves and renew the waters of the vehicle.
 Both are paid.

-Comercial Caravaning's speciality is the close relationship with our clients.
-You can come and check it out at Comercial Caravaning in Alcorcón, very close to Madrid, Móstoles, Leganés...
+The specialty of Comercial Caravaning is the close relationship with our clients.
+You can come check it out at Comercial Caravaning in Alcorcón, very close to Madrid, Móstoles, Leganés...
 Very close to TI (experts in caravans, motorhomes and campers in the south of Madrid).